-The Lung Cancer Program, part of The Tisch Cancer Institute at Mount Sinai Medical Center, offers the most advanced services available for the diagnosis, treatment, prevention, and management of lung cancer and other tumors of the chest (thoracic).
+The Lung Cancer Program, part of The Tisch Cancer Institute at Mount Sinai Health System, offers the most advanced services available for the diagnosis, treatment, prevention, and management of lung cancer and other tumors of the chest (thoracic).
 We have long been at the forefront of breakthroughs in diagnosing and treating lung cancer, including mesothelioma and complex cases.
 A recognized leader for its groundbreaking developments with annual CT scans, Mount Sinai's Lung Screening Program and protocols now serve as a model for medical sites throughout the United States and around the world.

 Significant Expertise in Diagnostics and Treatments

 The right treatment begins with the right diagnosis, and Mount Sinai offers a number of state-of-the-art tests for lung cancer.
 In addition to low-dose CT scans, we provide molecular testing (which analyzes a tumor's make-up in order to customize the treatment), bronchoscopy (which involves threading a tube tipped with a camera into the lungs to search for malignancies,) and endobronchial ultrasound (which involves threading an ultrasound probe into the lungs to search for abnormal tissue and using a tiny needle to take a sample of it).
 These diagnostic tests help physicians choose the best possible treatment plan for each patient.